PFarahani/postgresql-function-ddl-extractor/README.md

    pip install psycopg2
    ```

-2. Configure the script:
+2. Configure the scripts:

-    When you run the script (`extract_function_ddl.py`), it will prompt you to enter the following PostgreSQL connection parameters:
+    When you run the scripts (`extract_function_ddl.py` and `extract_view_ddl.py`), they will prompt you to enter the following PostgreSQL connection parameters:

     ```python
     db_params = {